-Local Motor Vehicle Fuel Gas Tax
+Local Gas Tax

 The City of Milwaukie local gas tax of two cents per gallon went into effect in April 2007.
-Revenue generated in fiscal year 2007/20082011/2012 was is expected to be approximately \$125,000179,000.
-Over the next 22 years, the total revenue from this source will is expected to be approximately \$2.84.4 million.
+Revenue generated in fiscal year 2011/2012 was approximately \$179,000.
+Over the next 22 years, the total revenue from this source is expected to be approximately \$4.4 million.
 Monies collected from this tax are dedicated to the Street Surface Maintenance Program (SSMP) for roadway surface preservation, including maintenance, rehabilitation, and reconstruction.
 They cannot be used to construct capital projects.